iGio90/DwarfWebsite/index.md

 ## Why you **should** give a try to Dwarf:

-* because I'm sure you could find one of the [features](./features.html) very useful for the reason that takes you here.
+1. because I'm sure you could find one of the [features](./features.html) very useful for the reason that takes you here.
-* it's opensource
+2. it's open-source
-* it's built on top of the best technologies in terms of reverse engineering [frida](http://frida.re), [capstone](http://www.capstone-engine.org/), [keystone](http://www.keystone-engine.org/), [apktool](https://ibotpeaches.github.io/Apktool/), and so on
+3. it's built on top of the best technologies in terms of reverse engineering [frida](http://frida.re), [capstone](http://www.capstone-engine.org/), [keystone](http://www.keystone-engine.org/), [apktool](https://ibotpeaches.github.io/Apktool/), and so on
-* the guys behind the scenes are always up on [slack](https://join.slack.com/t/resecret/shared_invite/enQtMzc1NTg4MzE3NjA1LTlkNzYxNTIwYTc2ZTYyOWY1MTQ1NzBiN2ZhYjQwYmY0ZmRhODQ0NDE3NmRmZjFiMmE1MDYwNWJlNDVjZDcwNGE) ready to discuss new stuffs to implement
+4. the guys behind the scenes are always up on [slack](https://join.slack.com/t/resecret/shared_invite/enQtMzc1NTg4MzE3NjA1LTlkNzYxNTIwYTc2ZTYyOWY1MTQ1NzBiN2ZhYjQwYmY0ZmRhODQ0NDE3NmRmZjFiMmE1MDYwNWJlNDVjZDcwNGE) ready to discuss new stuffs to implement
 * because it kick asses